-Section \ref{sec_test_noisemodel} discusses the improvements made by using the Strateva-modified function.
-They have smaller $\chi^2$ than the original Strateva function that indicates a better noise model estimation.
+Section \ref{sec_test_noisemodel} discusses the improvements made using the Strateva-modified function.
+These improvements have smaller $\chi^2$ than the original Strateva function, which indicates a better noise model estimation.
 However, this does not inform us about the improvements to the selection of variables.
-Therefore, in order to measure the improvements or deteriorations provided by each step of our analysis the metric $G$ was computed for $E_{tot}$ and $E_{WVSC1}$ using four different approaches,
+Therefore, to measure the improvements or deteriorations provided by each step of our analysis the metric $G$ was computed for $E_{tot}$ and $E_{WVSC1}$ using four different approaches as follows;

-\begin{itemize} \item \textbf{Even Statistic - } the results are computed from standard dispersion parameters in comparison with their respective counterpart even dispersion parameter for BA photometry (see Sect. \ref{sec_testaper}; \item \textbf{Sample Size - } the results with versus without sample size corrections for BA photometry; \item \textbf{Noise Model - } the results using the Strateva versus Strateva modified functions for BA photometry; \item \textbf{BAS approach - } the results for BA photometry versus with that computed for BAS approach; \item \textbf{All - }\ the results computed from the previous dispersion parameter using Strateva function without sample size corrections for BA photometry versus their respective even dispersion parameter using sample size correction, Strateva modified functions, and the BAS approach. \end{itemize}
+\begin{itemize} \item \textbf{Even-statistic - } The results are computed from standard dispersion parameters in comparison with their respective counterpart even-dispersion parameter for BA photometry (see Sect. \ref{sec_testaper}). \item \textbf{Sample size - } The results with and without sample size corrections for BA photometry. \item \textbf{Noise model - } The results using the Strateva versus Strateva modified functions for BA photometry. \item \textbf{BAS approach - } The results for BA photometry versus with those computed for the BAS approach. \item \textbf{All - } The results computed from the previous dispersion parameter using the Strateva function without sample size corrections for BA photometry versus their respective even dispersion parameter using sample size correction, Strateva modified functions, and the BAS approach. \end{itemize}

-It allows us verify if and how much each approach upgrades or downgrades the selection criteria compared with previous ones.
-Moreover, the following combination of dispersion parameters were also analyzed,
+This analysis allows us verify if and how much each approach upgrades or downgrades the selection criteria compared with previous ones.
+Moreover, the following combination of dispersion parameters were also analyzed:

 and